Simple Self-Conditioning Adaptation for Masked Diffusion Models: Experiments

 \subsection{Biological Sequence Generation}

-\paragraph{Settings.} For our biological sequence experiments, we examine two discrete domains: genomes and small molecules.
-We downloaded the reference genomes from ten-species dataset (Species10) from NCBI refseq database \cite{o2016reference}.
-We then trained a bidirectional Mamba model (4.8M parameters) on this dataset, similar to \cite{schiff2025simpleguidancemechanismsdiscrete}.
-The total number of training tokens is approximately 62B.
-For small molecules, we use the QM9 dataset \cite{ruddigkeit2012enumeration, ramakrishnan2014quantum}, where molecules are represented by SMILES strings \cite{weininger1988smiles}.
+\textbf{Settings.} For the biological sequence experiments, two discrete domains are examined: genomes and small molecules.
+The reference genomes from ten-species dataset (Species10) were downloaded from NCBI refseq database \cite{o2016reference}.
+A bidirectional Mamba model (4.8M parameters) was then trained on this dataset, similar to \cite{schiff2025simpleguidancemechanismsdiscrete}.
+The total number of training tokens is approximately 62B, while the post-training budget is one quarter of that.
+For small molecules, the QM9 dataset is used \cite{ruddigkeit2012enumeration, ramakrishnan2014quantum}, where molecules are represented by SMILES strings \cite{weininger1988smiles}.
 The base model for this dataset has Transformer architecture with 92.4M parameters.
-With these two tasks, we use the concatenation-based fusion SCMDM for post-training the base models.
+The number of denoising steps (or number of function evaluations - NFE) for the molecule task is set at 32 as \cite{schiff2025simpleguidancemechanismsdiscrete}.
+With these two tasks, the concatenation-based fusion SCMDM is used for post-training the base models.
 The total number of training tokens is approximately 819M.

-\paragraph{Genome generation.} On the genome generation task, SCMDM with 100\% self-conditioning post-training consistently outperforms the standard baseline across all denoising steps.
-In particular, at 128 steps, SCMDM achieves the best performance with JS 3-mer and 6-mer scores of 1.58 and 4.52, compared to 1.77 and 4.71 from the standard model.
-This demonstrates that the proposed post-training strategy can improve distributional alignment of a pre-trained model.
-Notably in our experiment, SCMDM is trained with only approximately \textbf{one-fourth} of the total tokens used for training the base bidirectional Mamba model, highlighting its data efficiency.
-In contrast, allocating 50\% of training steps to unconditioning degrades performance, suggesting that dedicating capacity to unconditioning can be detrimental.

-\paragraph{Small molecule generation.} For molecular generation on QM9, we fix the number of denoising steps to 32 for all methods.
-SCMDM with 100\% self-conditioning consistently achieves higher validity and uniqueness compared to both the base model and the variant that mixes self-conditioning with unconditioning.
-For example, at convergence (262M tokens), it reaches $618.0$ valid molecules and $538.6$ unique molecules, outperforming the base model trained on substantially more data (819M tokens).
-In contrast, incorporating unconditioning during post-training (i.e., using only 50\% self-conditioning) leads to lower validity and uniqueness, although it slightly improves novelty.
-This indicates a trade-off where emphasizing self-conditioning improves structural correctness and fidelity, while introducing unconditioning may encourage diversity at the cost of overall quality.
-Overall, SCMDM remains highly data-efficient, achieving competitive performance with significantly fewer training tokens.
+A budget of 262M is used to post-train the model.
+The size of the standard post-trained models are scaled to be at least larger compared to SCMDM.
+Concatenation-based fusion is used for SCMDM for these tasks.